jburguete/mpcotool/README.md

     }
 ```

-* Produce simulator input files to reproduce the experimental data file
+* produce simulator input files to reproduce the experimental data file
 *27-48.txt* as:

 ```json